SamuelSwartzberg/flashcardifying_text_temp/phil.md

 Arguments from authority may or may not be fallacious.
 An argument from ignorance (aka argumentum ad ignorantiam) claims that because it has not yet been proven false/true, a proposition is true/false

+#### razors

+In philosophy, a razor is a principle or rule of thumb that allows one to eliminate ("shave off") unlikely explanations for a phenomenon
+Occam's razor is the razor that states "entities should not be multiplied beyond necessity".
+Occam's razor is sometimes inaccurately paraphrased as "the simplest explanation is usually the best one."

 ### perspective

 #### emic etic